codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do robots eat guacamole?
-With computer chips.
+You know what they say about cliffhangers...

 ## Daily Trivia

-What port does HTTP run on?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. 80
+ 1. Blue
- 2. 23
+ 2. Red
- 3. 443
+ 3. Green
- 4. 53
+ 4. Yellow

 <details>
   <summary>Answer</summary>
-  80
+  Green
 </details>